-HCRA G Species Assessi ment Sheet Common names Curryfish common - St ichospus herr manni Pre-HS TAC Part of 80t basket spec cies TAC Status open/closed Open Current TAC 60 tonnes (Curryfish basket TAC) Based on harvest strategy starting TAC Basket trigger N/A N/A Minimum size limit 31cm New information Year Standing biomass percent s (90 th Standing stock biomass above min species size limit (t) Is standing sto above the de reference efault limit Latest scientific 2019/20 667 632.4 Ye S survey data Survey adequate for species or Any unexpected biom Any concerns with biomass trend or absolute abundance Need for management response Yes No Yes HCWG to discuss Comments on scientific survey findings CSIRO paper: Possible decline (noting fairly negative trend fitted to survey data).
+HCRA G Species Assess ment Sheet Common names Common names Curryfish common - Stichospus herrmanni Pre-HS TAC Part of 80t basket species TAC Status open/closed Open ' Current TAC 60 tonnes (Curryfish ba asket TAC) Based on harvest strategy starting ГАС Basket trigger N/A 1 Minimum size limit 31cm New information Year Standing stock Standing stock biomass Is standing stock biomass Above min species size above the default limit (t) reference point?
+Latest scientific 2019/20 667 7 632.4 Ye S survey data Survey adequate for species Any unexpected results Any concerns with biomass trend or absolute abundance Need for ma respo Yes No) Yes HCWG to discuss Comments on scientific survey findings CSIRO paper: Possible decline (noting fairly negative trend fitted to survey data).
 Stock assessment needed.
 Close monitoring recommended - part of 'Curryfish mixed' (catch split 50:50 between Curryfish species when not identified).
 Appears that the herrmanni:vastus split is changing over time, with higher proportion of vastus.
 Could be an identification problem with S. Vastus during the 1995/96 survey.
-Catch data Available for 2020 and 2021 (as at 1 8 August 20 021).
-Price data (as advised by industry at HCRAG 1 meeting) Beach price \$15-22/kg (boiled and s alted), \$15 0/kg (dried) Any other changes in the fishery? - - t of the catch in the past, species with some regions I noticing a Any other sources of mortality apart from fishing?
+Catch data Available for 2020 and 2021 (as at 18 August 2021).
+Price data (as advised by industry at HCRAG 1 meeting) Beach price \$15-22/kg (boiled and salted), \$150/kg (dried) Any other changes in the fishery? - While common curryfish used to make up most of the catch in the past, industry reported noticing a generally even split between the two curryfish species with some regional differences.
+Any other sources of mortality apart from fishing?
 None identified.
-Previous species processing met - d high disca ard levels have reduced du e to more appro priate Other information Listed as vulnerable on the IUCN red d list L ow Tier Fishing season Catch (t) TAC (t) % TAC caught TAC or basket trigger exceeded? % of TAC overcatch Total catch data 2020 0.6 10.5 (mixed) 60 1 % 17.5 % (mixed) TAC: No Basket: N/A N/A
+Previously recorded high discard levels have reduced due to more appropriate species processing methods.
+Other information Listed as vulnerable on the IUCN red list L ow Tier Fishing season Catch (t) TAC (t) % TAC caught TAC or basket trigger exceeded? % of TAC overcatch Total catch data 2020 0.6 10.5 (mixed) 60 1 % 17.5 % (mixed) TAC: No Basket: N/A N/A

-20216 3.96 (mixed) 60 ТВА ТВА TBA Decision rules No concerns from RAG to consider the need for • members regarding the toecies. otal catch.
-The RA AG agreed
+2021 6 3.96 (mixed) 60 ТВА ТВА ТВА Decision rules No concerns from RAG and additional industry members regarding the total catch.
+The RAG agreed to consider the need for a trigger limit for the species.